Jomyy/JomysList/README.md

-# SugarGame
+# JomysList
-is a game developed by me jomy
+is a todolist written in java by me jomy